 The story of a town ripped apart by a murder, and David Wilson's search for the truth.

 Before David Wilson became the UK's pre-eminent criminologist, he was just a young boy growing up in the Scottish town of Carluke.
 When he was a child, the brutal murder of a young woman rocked this small community, but very quickly a man was arrested for the crime, convicted and put behind bars.
 For most, life slowly carried on - case closed.

 But there were whispers in the town that the wrong man was imprisoned.
 Over the years, these whispers grew louder, to the point that any time David would visit, he'd be asked in hushed tones, 'What are you going to do about the Carluke Case?'

-Forty years later, David realised it was time for him to find out if the whispers were correct.
-It was time for him to return home, and find out the truth.
+Forty years later, it's time for David to return home, and find out the truth.

 Professor Wilson appears in the print and broadcast media as a commentator and presenter.
 His publishing includes Hunting Evil, A History of British Serial Killing, Signs of Murder, and his professional memoir, My Life with Murderers, which was shortlisted for the Saltire Prize for Non-Fiction.
 His next book, A Plot to Kill, will publish in 2021.